1Axen/blink/docs/Plugin.md

 ## Saving
 To save a network description simply press the save button at the bottom of the side menu.
 This will prompt you to save whatever is currently in the editor.
-> [!TIP]
+!!! tip
-> You can save to already existing files by simply inputting their name
+    You can save to already existing files by simply inputting their name

 <img src="../assets/plugin/Save.png">